ravinggenius/scratch_pad/README.markdown

 ## Coding Standards

-* tests are good and should remain passing to the extent possible
+* tests are good and should remain passing at least to the extent that they were
 * 2 spaces indents
   * technically ruby doesn't care about indentation or whether spaces or tabs are used
     * however 2 space indents are the de facto standard that nearly every rubyist on the planet follows